It's time for you to get unstuck and feeling better.

 People with ADHD can't just try harder.

-ADHD is a delayed development of the brain’s self-management system - the frontal lobe which affects executive function and self-regulation.
+It is delayed development of the brain’s self-management system, the frontal lobe, which affects executive function and self-regulation.
 Both adults and children can be diagnosed with ADHD.
-It is not caused by bad parenting, too much sugar, or too many video games.
+Despite its name, ADHD doesn't actually cause a deficit of attention - it actually makes it difficult for ADHD'ers to direct their attention on purpose.

 Trauma is a long journey, isn’t it?
-The research shows unhealed trauma is stored and relived in your body.
+Research shows unhealed trauma is stored and relived in the body.
 You experience this through reactions, sensations, behaviors, feelings, and thoughts.
-When you are activated, there are parts of your brain that go offline, so you can't talk yourself out of these experiences, and this may
+When you are activated, there are parts of your brain that go offline, so you can't talk yourself out of these experiences, and this may cause you to feel… out of control and stuck.

 Our approach involves treating the "here and now experience" of those events from the past that we cannot change.
-How do we do that?
-A combination of approaches that are always dictated by what YOU need: Psychoeducation, Somatic Therapy, Attachment Therapy, and Polyvagal Theory are a few examples.
 By recognizing the role of "triggers" in the symptoms you experience, you can start to differentiate between the past and the present.
-With more self-awareness and a language to describe what is happening, with nonjudgment and compassion, you can forge a new relationship to your Self.
+You can forge a new relationship with yourself, and others, as you create a deeper understanding of patterns that keep you stuck and take steps to relate to yourself with kindness and compassion.

 While the need for human connection is neurologically wired in our brain, the ability to form healthy, loving, loving relationships is learned through life experiences, beginning in childhood.
 These early years can directly affect how you show up in your adult relationships with your Self and others.